jpgimenez/cbpi-pidsmartboil-withpump/README.md

-# PID Logic with boil threshold and .
+# PID Logic with boil threshold and boil power reduction.

 If the target Temperature is above a configurable "Max.
 PID Temperature" threshold the PID will be ignored and heater is switched into boil mode.
 This is helpful if you use the same kettle for mashing and boiling.